YichiZhang98/DTML/README.md

 ### Introduction

-This is the repository of '[Dual-Task Mutual Learning for Semi-Supervised Medical Image Segmentation](https://arxiv.org/pdf/2103.04708v2.pdf)'(PRCV 2021).
+This is the repository of '[Dual-Task Mutual Learning for Semi-Supervised Medical Image Segmentation](https://arxiv.org/pdf/2103.04708v2.pdf)' (PRCV 2021)